Ankle Instability...Not trusting your ankle !

 Ankle instability usually develops following an ankle sprain that has not adequately healed or was not rehabilitated completely.
 When an ankle is sprained, the ankle ligaments are torn or stretched.
 The result is a progressive loss of balance.
 In mild cases, proper rehabilitation is needed to strengthen the muscles around the ankle and “retrain” the tissues within the ankle that affect balance.
 Otherwise further ankle sprains will persist.

 As ligament function is compromised, the ankle joint can start to degenerate.
 This at first may result in ankle spur formation of minor cartilage injury that is localized.
 If the ankle instability lasts for years to decades end stage arthritis can develop.

-The condition is fairly early to evaluate and confirm the diagnosis.
+The condition is fairly easy to evaluate and confirm the diagnosis.
 Clinical examination combined with x-rays will usually allow the condition severity to be determined.
 If conservative treatments are not successful in controlling the instability, then surgical intervention can be performed to repair or reconstruct the ligaments.
 In cases of instability with end stage arthritis, then ankle fusion or ankle replacement is a consideration.

 There are obvious conservative treatments for ankle instability including:

 - High top shoes

 These treatments focus on the symptoms of instability and do not address the underlying ligament damage.